Allein Gott in der Höh sei Ehr: History

 With the Reformation, the traditional Latin of Christian church services was changed to German.
 "Allein Gott in der Höh sei Ehr" is a paraphrase of the Latin Gloria from the mass liturgy.
 The oldest prints of the hymn do not mention an author, but it is believed that it was written in Low German by Nikolaus Decius in 1523, which makes it one of the earliest songs of the Reformation.
 The melody, Zahn No. 4457, is adapted from the Gloria of the mass for Easter in Gregorian chant, Lux et origo (GL 114).

 Early publications

 "Aleyne God yn der Höge sy eere" is the first Low German version of the later "Allein Gott in der Höh sei Ehr" published in Joachim Slüter's Geystlyke leder (Rostock, 1531).
 The first print in High German appeared in a hymnal by Valentin Schumann in Leipzig in 1539.
-Text and melody of the hymn were published together for the first time in Johann Spangenberg's Kirchengesenge Deudtsch (Magdeburg 1545).
+The text and melody of the hymn were published together for the first time in Johann Spangenberg's Kirchengesenge Deudtsch (Magdeburg 1545).